 The registrar will also post you the death certificates.
-These are needed to resolve the finances and managing the estate of the deceased, and may be required by banks, insurance companies and pension providers.
-You may need to buy a number of original copies from the registrar – they will be able to advise you.
+These are needed to resolve the finances and manage the estate of the deceased.
+They may also be required by banks, insurance companies and pension providers.
+You will be able to buy a number of original copies of the certificate from the registrar – they will be able to advise you when this is necessary.

 Organisations to Contact

 In the past, you needed many copies of the death certificate in order to inform all of the relevant organisations and government departments about the death.
 This is no longer the case due to the Tell Us Once scheme.